-c1Areas with high and low geophysical relief values c2spatially coincide with contrasting tectonic units (compare Figs. 3 and 4) c3.
-This suggests c4that lithology c5exerts an important control on geophysical relief and hence landslide occurrence in the study region (Fig. 4).
+Areas with high and low geophysical relief values spatially coincide with contrasting tectonic units (compare Figs. 3 and 4).
+This suggests that lithology exerts an important control on geophysical relief and hence landslide occurrence in the study region (Fig. 4).
 For example, major historical landslides are reported for the Northern Calcareous Alps (NCA) but not for the adjacent Greywacke zone (the structural base of the NCA).
-This c6distribution is mimicked by our model due to the contrasting relief and slope characteristics of the two lithological unitsc7.
-Similarly, the prediction of many large landslides in the Ötztal-Bundshu nappe system and the Pre-alpine basement (gneisses of the Tauern Window) is consistent with landslide occurrence in the landslide inventory c8(Kuhn, visited 2020.07.27), while a significantly lower tendency to landsliding is both modeled and reported in nearby tectonic units (e.g. Silvretta-Seckau or Koralpe-Wölz nappe system).
+This distribution is mimicked by our model due to the contrasting relief and slope characteristics of the two lithological units.
+Similarly, the prediction of many large landslides in the Ötztal-Bundshu nappe system and the Pre-alpine basement (gneisses of the Tauern Window) is consistent with landslide occurrence in the landslide inventory (Kuhn, visited 2020.07.27), while a significantly lower tendency to landsliding is both modeled and reported in nearby tectonic units (e.g. Silvretta-Seckau or Koralpe-Wölz nappe system).

 Glacial erosion is known to increase valley relief and to steepen valley flanks (Shuster et al., 2005; Valla et al., 2011).
-To further investigate the role of glacial imprint in preconditioning the occurrence of modeled landslides, we computed landsliding densities and spatially distinguished $\frac{H{lake}}{H{dep}}$ ratios (Table 3).
+To further investigate the role of glacial imprint in preconditioning the occurrence of modeled landslides, we computed landsliding densities and spatially distinguished H{lake}/H{dep} ratios (Table 3).
 94.5% of the predicted landslide release areas are situated in glacially overprinted terrain.
-The glacial and fluvial landslide densities are $3.0 \times 10^{-2}$ and $1.3 \times 10^{-3}$ landslides per km, c8 Rev2: differences in c9 Rev2: For our modeled landslides, c10 Rev2: Te added. c10 Rev2: Ce c10 c14Rev2: Te added. fluvial area.
+The glacial and fluvial landslide densities are 3.0×10-2 and 1.3×10-3 landslides per km2, respectively.
+As expected, the disparities in landslide occurrence in glacial and fluvial terrain are even stronger for very large landslides.
+This is reflected in the mean volume that is about 2.8 times higher in the glacially overprinted domain than in the fluvial area.
 The large landslide volumes also result in larger lake volumes.
 On average, these are about 2.5 times higher in the glacially overprinted areas.
 In relation to the deposit volume, the lake volume is, however, slightly smaller in the glacially overprinted areas, indicating that smaller lakes are dammed by a landslide deposit of a given volume.
 The same applies to lake depths and deposit depths.
 Both effects are probably a consequence of differences in glacial and fluvial valley geometry.